AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/manage-environments.md

 1. Select any one of the environments from the list to view the environment details.

    >[!NOTE]
-   >With Release 2021.6.0, when the user in Business Owner role creates a new environment, it includes a Preview Service.
-This is seen in the Environment Details page as shown below.
+   >When a new environment is created, it will include a Preview Service as long as your environment is running on AEM 2021.05 or higher.
+Preview Service will be incrementally rolled out to all programs in Cloud Manager and a user will be notified by means of in-product guides.

    ![](assets/environ-preview1.png)

 For environments that exist prior to the release of Preview Service feature, the following conditions must be true before the preview service for the environment is available and visible in the UI:

-1. Environment must be on AEM (Version number here) or higher.
+1. Environment must be on AEM 2021.05 or higher.
 1. An update or deployment pipeline must have been successfully run in order to achieve the above.

-### Preview Service {#preview-service}
+### Accessing Preview Service {#access-preview-service}

-AEM offers a Sites Preview Service that is designed to let developers and content authors preview a website’s final experience before it reaches the publish environment and is available publicly.

->[!NOTE]
->To learn more about publishing content to preview, refer to [Previewing Content](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/sites/authoring/fundamentals/previewing-content.html?lang=en) for more details.

 Preview Service feature delivers an additional preview(publish) service to each AEM as a Cloud Service environment via Cloud Manager.
 This enables our customer businesses by delivering against their requirements of reviewing the content before it gets published to the larger internal audience or in most cases the internet for public consumption.

-#### Accessing Preview Service {#access-preview-service}
+Refer to [Previewing Content](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/sites/authoring/fundamentals/previewing-content.html?lang=en) for more details.

-Upon creation, the Preview Service will have a default IP allow list applied to it, labeled `Preview Default [Env ID]`, as shown below.

-A user with requisite permissions must do one of the following in order to *unlock* access to preview service and provide the desired access:
+Upon creation, a user with requisite permissions will have a default IP Allow List applied to it, labeled `Preview Default [Env ID]` and must do one of the following in order to *unlock* access to Preview Service and provide the desired access:

 * Create an appropriate IP Allow list and apply it to the preview service.
-Follow this immediately by unapplying `Preview Default [Env ID]` IP Allow list from the preview service.
+Follow this immediately by unapplying `Preview Default [Env ID]` IP Allow list from the Preview Service.
+See [UnApplying an IP Allow List](/help/implementing/cloud-manager/ip-allow-lists/unapply-ip-allow-list.md)

    Or,

 * Use the update IP Allow list workflow to remove the default IP and add IP(s) as appropriate.
-Refer (insert link) to learn how to do this.
+See [Viewing and Updating an IP Allow List](/help/implementing/cloud-manager/ip-allow-lists/view-update-ip-allow-list.md) to learn more.

    >[!NOTE]
    >The above steps must be done in advance of sharing the preview service URL with any of your teams in order to ensure the appropriate members of your team are able to access the preview URL.

-Once access to preview service is unlocked, the lock icon will no longer be displayed.
+   Once access to Preview Service is unlocked, the lock icon will no longer be displayed.

 ## Updating Environment {#updating-dev-environment}